MicrosoftDocs/VBA-Docs/api/Excel.DataLabel.ShowCategoryName.md

 ## Example

 This example shows the category name for the data labels of the first series on the first chart.
-This example assumes a chart exists on the active worksheet.
+This example assumes that a chart exists on the active worksheet.

 ```vb
 Sub UseCategoryName()